Born Louisa Catherine Sowdon. Also known as Louisa Samson / Mrs John Samson.

 John died in 1905 and in 1907 Louisa married George Thomson-Price and changed her name again.
 George moved in with her to the house she had shared with John.
 The information on him is scanty but he was clearly very supportive of Louisa’s commitment to the cause of women’s suffrage: he won a competition to see who could spend most on items sold by advertisers in The Vote, the official newspaper of the Women’s Freedom League, in 1910.

 Louisa became a director of Minerva Publishing, which published The Vote, alongside Edith How-Martin, Charlotte Despard and Mollie, Countess Russell.
 She took every opportunity to campaign for the cause, designed a special W.F.L. hat and wrote a chapter on Women’s Suffrage in ‘Women’s War Work’, edited by Jennie Randolph-Churchill and published in January 1916.
+She was a member of the Women’s Tax Resistance League and had her goods seized and sold at auction for non-payment of taxes.
 She also pushed for men to be allowed to join the League on equal terms.

 It was towards the end of 1915 that Louisa’s shareholder activism started attracting attention.
 Twenty years earlier, The Gentlewoman reported that women appearing at AGMs were viewed with suspicion: ‘the appearance of lady shareholders upon the scene is generally taken to mean that..things have got pretty nearly as bad as they can be.
 The fact of her presence at the meeting is sufficient to indicate that she possesses a tongue and knows particularly well how to use it.’
 (3/6/1893).
 Louisa had a sharp tongue, a good brain and a thick skin: a triple threat or a triple benefit depending on whether you were a hapless CEO or a frustrated shareholder.